Cyber-Admon/Engagement-Insights-Top-5-Content-Categories-on-Social-Buzz/README.md

-# Engagement-Insights-Top-5-Content-Categories-on-Social-Buzz
+# Social Buzz Analysis
-## Social Buzz Analysis - README
+## Engagement-Insights-Top-5-Content-Categories-on-Social-Buzz

 ### Overview
 The **Social Buzz Analysis** project was launched to explore and analyze user-generated content on the **Social Buzz** platform.
 Social Buzz is a rapidly growing social media platform with over 500 million active users, offering an anonymous space for users to engage with a variety of content.
 The purpose of this analysis is to identify and understand the platform’s top-performing content categories, providing insights for refining content strategy and preparing for the company's upcoming IPO.